 This trial excludes anyone who cannot participate in yoga (based on doctor suggestions), has practiced yoga more than 1 day a week within the 3 months prior to enrolling in the study; is planning to start yoga on their own during the time they are enrolled in the study; has a confirmed diagnosis of sleep apnea or restless leg syndrome; is receiving any form of treatment for cancer with the exception of hormonal or biologic therapy; or has metastatic cancer.

-To learn more about this study (which is hosted at 16 locations across the country), visit the website, or click the button below.
+To learn more about this study (which is hosted at 16 locations across the country), visit the website.